jonnew/cyclops/resources/beta-kit-getting-started-guide.md

-## Thank you for purchasing a Cyclops LED driver kit!
+## Thank you for purchasing a Cyclops kit!
-This  guide provides instructions that will allow you to assemble your Cyclops kit.
+This  guide provides instructions that will allow you to assemble your Cyclops.
 For details on performance specifications, usage, and assembly, please have a look at the complete manual available in PDF or markdown form on the Cyclops github repo.

 > https://github.com/jonnew/Cyclops/blob/master/MANUAL.md